 I love the tall grasses that leap over my head by fall.
 They also move in the breeze, swaying back and forth on a windy day.

 Scatter shrubs a bit, rather than planting in straight rows.
 I’ve seen a marvellous berm used to create levels of greenery.
 A berm is a pile of good soil of some substance, both in depth and length and height.
 I once designed one for a friend in Nevada and added a dry rock waterbed and curved the river out of sight.

 Make it real, if you want, but think of winter and how you will drain water without damaging the line.
 A pond is delightful, but if you include fish, be prepared for the visit by coons and herons, and even creatures one does not want.
 You can add some narrow tunnels in which fish can hide, install water plants which bloom and cover the surface.
-A netting above helps protect those living below.
+A netting just below the waterline in the pond helps protect those living below.
 I love the gentle sound of moving water, especially as it cascades over rocks and edges in the planting.
 Feel the moisture in the air after a rainy day or the drifting spray of the waterfall.

 Any structure, be it a solid fence, or band of trees, will affect a current as the wind arrives.
 It hits the wall, lifts to go up and over, then comes crashing down hard on the other side, all based on the height of that resistance.
 So, give some thought how to soften that current, or redirect it.
 Slats between fence boards do that, as an example.